 Yellow-rumped Warblers have a variety of song phrases, as shown by these migrants singing in serial mode ie different consecutive phrases.
 The loose trills tend to fade at the end.
 Some phrases can sound similar to Chestnut-sided unaccented songs.

 (breeding grounds, July, ME)

 Each Canada Warbler sings about 11 different songs, often given in serial mode.
+The songs do not seem to be classifiable into two types.
 A flight song has also been described.
 Canadas generally sing in the forest understorey.

 (migrant, May, NJ)